1973 Luhuo earthquake: Impact

 The earthquake killed between 2,175 and 2,204 people in Sichuan Province.
 It also left 43 orphans in the aftermath.

-The earthquake caused extensive destruction along its 90 km of rupture.
-Almost all homes near or in the path of the rupture were destroyed, amounting to at least 15,700.
+It caused extensive destruction along its 90 km of rupture.
+Nearly homes near or in the path of the rupture were destroyed, amounting to at least 15,700.
 An estimated 2,867 buildings were also heavily damaged.
 Across two towns in Luhuo County, 4,600 of the 5,000 homes collapsed while another 880 suffered serious damage.
 A further 90 sustained cracks.
 China National Highway 318 or the Sichuan-Tibet highway was damaged by rockfalls, landslides and ground cracks at 17 locations.
 Other roadways, bridges and telecommunication systems were damaged or disrupted as well.
 Some 40,427 livestock died and 2.01 million kilograms of food were lost.

-The earthquake triggered 40–50 landslides in the Xianshui River valley.
-Nearly all recorded landslide features were distributed within a 70 km by 2 km, or 409 km² area in the valley.
+The earthquake triggered between 40 and 50 landslides in the Xianshui River valley.
+Nearly all recorded landslide features were distributed within a 70 km by 2 km, or 409 km2 area within the valley.
 Field surveys observed 137 landslides, all of which lay within the zone of VIII or higher intensity.

-Response

 A division of the People's Liberation Army was sent to the affected area to assist in rescue and recovery efforts.
 In the division, at least 668 medical crew from 49 groups attended to injured survivors.